Early Years Resources Autumn Sale Event will be held at our warehouse on Saturday, November 23rd 2013 from 9am to 11am. We have a great…

 “Mud, Mud Glorious Mud!”

 Outdoor provision in the early years is always high on every practitioner’s agenda.
+Over the years more focus has been put towards implementing outdoor learning experiences.
+There has been growing concern that classroom based learning alone lacks the flexibility to facilitate and provide enriched learning opportunities, is restrictive and leaves children disconnected from nature.
 Creating the right setting for young children is vital in making sure they have real, direct and hands on experiences.
 The desire to provide these authentic experiences is shown through the use of natural and raw materials and letting children really get their hands dirty!
 Creating a mud kitchen will provide valuable and vital experience whilst embracing the great outdoors!

 Benefits of a Mud Kitchen

-A mud kitchen is just what it says!
-A kitchen for mud but tremendously enhanced by the special nature of being outside.
-A mud kitchen allows children to experience first-hand the joys of mud and all that goes with it.
+Mud kitchens allow children to experience first-hand the joys of mud and all that goes with it.
+Mud can be calming due to its tactile qualities.
+Add twigs, grass, stones, water, leaves or other natural materials to the mix and you have got a full-blown sensory experience.
+As they dig, smear, flick and mix, they’re able to better connect with the environment through touching and feeling various natural materials.
 Many practitioners sing the praises of the mud kitchen and how children are fully engaged and enjoy the possibilities of what it has to offer.
 Not only does a mud kitchen engage with children’s desire to make connections and curiosity but also supports their natural desire to imagine, create, discover and explore.

 Mud Kitchen Resources